karkranikhil/salesforcetroop/docs/lwc/browser_support.md

 ---
 id: lwc-browser-support
 title: LWC Browser support
+description: "Salesforce Troop LWC Browser support || Lightning web components supported by almost browser with specifi version.
+Below is the list of browsers that support Lightning web component with their limitations"
 ---

 Below is the list of browsers that support Lightning web component with their limitations